 When you sustain an injury at work, you may become permanently or temporarily disabled.
 That means you will have to get medical attention and cannot work for some time or your entire life.
 The costs associated with the injuries vary depending on their extent and type.

-Workers’ compensation benefits are meant to cover the costs of medical treatment, lost wages due to disability or illness, and other related expenses associated with the injury or sickness.
+Workers’ compensation benefits are meant to cover the costs of medical treatment, lost wages due to disability or illness, car accidents and other related expenses associated with the injury or sickness.
+For car accidents you can look for car accident lawyer.
 That could include physical therapy for a critical injury or prescription drugs for an ongoing ailment.
 Depending on your jurisdiction and the conditions of your workplace accident, you may also be eligible for vocational rehabilitation, disability benefits, death benefits, and other forms of compensation.

 What Are the Requirements to File a Workers’ Compensation Claim?